 This comforting factor lies in experiencing unity in time and space.
-To not just be the centre of one's own experiences, but to see and feel that this is so.
+You are the centre of your experiences and see and feel that this is so.
 In surroundings like this, this feeling may come from the need Sloterdijk suggests.
 However, I do think that people experience places differently when they know them well,